-Cloud-native applications are designed for the cloud to take advantage of its unique possibilities for scaling out and scaling in, and typically consist of collections of loosely coupled services.
+Cloud-native applications are designed for the cloud to take advantage of its unique possibilities for scaling out and scaling in, and typically consist of collections of loosely coupled services running in containers.
 Cloud-native applications leverage cloud computing technologies including those listed above to increase the speed, flexibility and innovation in the development cycle, while providing predictable iterations towards delivering new digital user experiences.

 According to the Cloud Native Computing Foundation (CNCF), “Cloud-native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.”
 The benefits include, “loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.”